 - the number of credit applications you’ve made

-A higher score means the lender will consider you less risky.
+A higher score means the lender considers the borrower less risky.
 This could mean getting a better deal and saving money.
 A lower score will affect your ability to get a loan or credit with some lenders refusing to offer those with a low credit score a loan or credit.

-In North America awareness of credit scores (what they are, how they are used and how what we do influences them) is widespread.
+In North America awareness of the FICO credit score (what it is, how it is used and influenced) is widespread.
 This has been brought about by a broad movement on behalf of governments and banks to improve their transparency and the financial literacy of the community and customers they serve.

 In the UK the cost of living crisis has lead to a massive uplift in consumers checking their credit score.
 Almost one million people checked their credit score for the first time with Lloyds in April 2022, a 432% increase on March and highlighting the focus people are putting on their personal finances.